XFG16/YouTubeDiscordPresence/README.md

     - There might be a problem if the video has multiple backslashes in a row though
  - ~~Livestream and premeire support~~ **[DONE for livestream at least, don't about premiere because I haven't gotten to test it yet]**
  - Not that big of an issue, but if someone goes from one livestream to another, the elapsed time continues without restarting from zero
+ - The service worker randomly shuts down sometimes and the port from content.js disconnects.
+It gets reset when the user reloads the tab
 ## Instructions for Committing From a Terminal
  - Run ```git status``` to check if anything needs to be uploaded
  - Run ```git add .``` to prepare all the files for uploading